vivaria/edisonrul.ing/docs/source/cards/e/earthbound-whirlwind.md

 ### Card Rulings

-●Even if there is no “Earthbound Immortal” on your side of the field when “Earthbound Whirlwind” resolves, its effect will still be applied.
+*   Even if there is no “Earthbound Immortal” on your side of the field when “Earthbound Whirlwind” resolves, its effect will still be applied.